dvd0904/CPP-Learn/Readme.md

 ```
 - Anything that is public in base class is going to be public in derived class.
 - Anything that is protected in base class is going to be protected in derived class.
-- Anything that is private in base class is going to be private in derived class.
+- Anything that is private in base class is going to be private in derived class (You can't access that even
+if it's part of you, derived class has a base class part of it, but it's can't access the private members
+from base class directly).
 ```

 #### With Protected Inheritance